Cubs vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite four times over their past 10 games and won each of those contests.
+- In five games as the underdog over the last 10 matchups, the Cubs have a record of 2-3.

-- When it comes to hitting the over, the Cubs and their opponents are 6-4-0 in their last 10 games with a total.
+- When it comes to the over/under, the Cubs and their opponents are 5-5-0 in their last 10 games.

-- In their last game with a spread, the Cubs failed to cover.
-Chicago games have gone over the set total five times in a row, and the average total during this stretch was 8.4 runs.
+- The Cubs' previous 10 matchups have not had a spread posted by sportsbooks.

 Cubs Betting Records & Stats

-- The Cubs have won 17 of the 32 games they were listed as the moneyline favorite this season (53.1%).
+- The Cubs have been victorious in 14, or 40%, of the 35 contests they have been chosen as underdogs in this season.

-- Chicago has gone 12-8 (winning 60% of its games) when playing as moneyline favorites of -125 or shorter.
+- Chicago has entered 30 games this season as the underdog by -105 or more and is 12-18 in those contests.

-- Based on this matchup's moneyline, the Cubs' implied win probability is 55.6%.
+- The moneyline set for this matchup implies the Cubs have a 51.2% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!